olbris/PixyBattleSuite/README.md

 You may display a message on the scoreboard using the "set message" feature.

 You may toggle a summary of the scoring scheme with the "toggle score key" button.

+There is an alternate primary scoreboard, the BigScoreboardView.
+It needs to be enabled/disabled by editing scoreboard.py.
+When it's active, it presents a much larger view, but it only shows the timer, team names, and total score.
+The top banner, bottom message, and subscores are not shown.
+As with the other primary view, it is borderless and positioned by the UI.
+When this view is active, the secondary view is not changed.